In 1918, voters in Pierce County approved the formation of a public port.

 Our story map also takes you through some of the highlights of the last 100 years.

-Pierce County voters established the Port of Tacoma Nov.
+Pierce County voters established the Port of Tacoma on Nov.
 5, 1918, and elected our first three commissioners: Chester Thorne, a banker; Edward Kloss, a longshore official; and C.W.
 Orton, a fruit and dairy farmer.

 In the late 1800s, shipping and the railroads led to the development of various private docks and facilities in Steilacoom, along Ruston Way and in Old Town Tacoma.

-Over the years, more and more shipping activity shifted from the downtown Tacoma waterfront into the Port industrial area.
+Over the years, more and more shipping activity shifted from the downtown Tacoma waterfront into the port industrial area.

 Today, the Port covers nearly 25,000 acres in the port industrial area, creating more than 42,100 jobs and nearly $3 billion in economic activity.

 Under our partnership with the Port of Seattle as The Northwest Seaport Alliance, we are the fourth-largest container gateway in United States and a major gateway for trade with Asia and Alaska.

 Read more milestones on our timeline: